 TZ Baie-Comeau is a non-profit organization dedicated to raising awareness on the dangers of impaired driving.
 Their drive-home service using your own vehicle is available year-round.
-To use the service, a person must have an annual membership card, be at a partner establishment, or attend an event at a partner company.
+To use the service, a person must have an annual membership card, be at an establishment, or event, that also has a membership.